 WATCH: Oklahoma CWS Postgame Press Conference vs. Texas A&M

-Oklahoma head coach Skip Johnson, starting pitcher Jake Bennett, relief pitcher Trevin Michael and second baseman Jackson Nicklaus met with the media following OU's 13-8 win over Texas A&M.
+Oklahoma head coach Skip Johnson, catcher Jimmy Crooks and starting pitcher David Sandlin met with the media following OU's 5-1 win over Texas A&M.

-Watch Oklahoma head coach Skip Johnson, starting pitcher Jake Bennett, relief pitcher Trevin Michael and second baseman Jackson Nicklaus meet with the media on Friday, June 17 following the Sooners' 13-8 win over the No. 5 Texas A&M Aggies in the opening round of the College World Series in Omaha.
+Watch Oklahoma head coach Skip Johnson, catcher Jimmy Crooks and starting pitcher David Sandlin meet with the media on Wednesday, June 22 following the Sooners' 5-1 win over the No. 5 Texas A&M Aggies at the College World Series in Omaha.

 Want to join the discussion?
 Click here to become a member of the AllSooners message board community today!